project-jedi/jcl/jcl/docs/Readme.txt

       ExceptionDialog.pas name, for example)
    6. Check Project | Insert JCL Debug data menu item
    7. Do Project | Build

-      Makefiles

-In order to compile selected examples and tools by one command we provide makefiles.

-To use them, cd into the jcl/examples sub directory and at the command prompt, type

-> make

-It should start to compile the covered projects using most recent version of compiler from installed Delphi versions.
-All executable files will be created in jcl/bin directory.

       Version Control